ishafizan/blockchain/learning/hello_world/README.md

-# 'Hello world' with remix, web3.py
+# 'Hello world' with remix, web3.py, infura.io, rinkeby
 ### Prerequisites
 Linux or Mac is recommended, and you need Python 3.6+.
 If you are using Windows, either setup a VM or use the Linux Subsystem